A Stochastic Block Hypergraph model: Model

 The algorithm for constructing the hypergraph with $E$ hyperedges and $N$ nodes is then as follows: \begin{itemize} \item{} Initialize the nodes and hyperedges: $E$ randomly chosen nodes constitute the initial hyperedges. \item{} We perform a loop on hyperedges \item{} For each hyperedge in this loop, we perform a loop on nodes.
 For each node, we test if it will join the hyperedge according to the probability for the chosen strategy (max, min, weighted, or majority). \item{} Once the loop on hyperedges is done, we stop the code. \end{itemize}

 Here, we stop the construction of the hyperedge when all nodes are tested (in which case the probability matrix $P$ fixes the size of hyperedges), but other choices are possible.
 For example, we could stop the code when the size of all hyperedges reaches a value $k$ which is fixed (we then obtain what is called a $k-$uniform hypergraph), or when the size of the hyperedge reaches a random value $k$ distributed according to a distribution $P(k)$ (given empirically for example).
 In this paper, we focus on the simpler scenario of a fixed number of hyperedges that have a value fixed by the matrix $P$, which does not necessitate additional user-given constraints.
+In all cases, since we iterate over the nodes and hyperedges in a nested loop, the algorithm's complexity is of $O(NE)$.
+When $N \sim E$, this can be approximated to $O(N^2)$.
+We ran a small benchmark shown in \autoref{fig:complexity} that confirms the quadratic complexity of the algorithm when $N \sim E$.